 Cyber bullying is bullying conduct as defined above that is undertaken through the use of electronic devices.
-Electronic devices include, but are not limited to, telephones, cellular phones, computers, pagers, electronic mail, instant messaging, text messaging, electronic readers, videogames, websites, and any form of social media.
+Any digital post that demeans the character of another St. Rita student will be considered cyberbullying and disciplinary action will be taken.
+Electronic devices include, but are not limited to, telephones, cellular phones, computers, pagers, electronic mail, instant messaging, text messaging, electronic readers, video games, websites, and any form of social media.

 All adults (teachers, parents, etc.) and students are responsible for reporting bullying behaviors.
-The school counselor will meet with each class within the first three weeks of school to advise students on the appropriate method for reporting bullying behaviors.
-If a situation is determined to be bullying behavior, the school counselor and/or principal will use VBRD practices to repair harm (when possible) and the student who has been identified as the bully will be put through the school discipline system.
+The school counselor will meet with each class to advise students on the appropriate method for reporting bullying behaviors.
+If a situation is determined to be bullying behavior, the school counselor and/or principal will use VBRD practices to repair harm (when possible) and the student who has been identified as the bully will go through the school discipline system.
+Please see the link to the Major Offenses Continuum for details on the consequences for 'bullying' and 'cyberbullying.'